faizilham/msc-thesis/main/ch2_preliminaries.typ

 The least upper bound of a set $X subset.eq S$, usually denoted by $join.big X$, is an element $y in S$ such that every $x in X$ is $x leqsq y$.
 On the other hand, the greatest lower bound of a set $X subset.eq S$, denoted by $meet.big X$, is an element $y in S$ such that every $x in X$ is $y leqsq x$.
 The binary operations $x join y$ (join) and $x meet y$ (meet) are also used for denoting $join.big {x, y}$ and $meet.big {x, y}$ respectively #citep(<MollersSPA>, [39]).
 In a complete lattice, the least upper bound element and the greatest lower bound element to $S$ itself are usually notated as $top$ (top) and $bot$ (bottom) elements respectively.

 In a data-flow analysis, lattices are used to represent abstract states of a program.
 For example, suppose that we want to analyze whether a floating point number is a real number ($R$), an infinity ($infinity$), a "not a number" value (NaN), or an unknown value.
 We can represent the sign information with the set #box($F = {bot, R, infinity, "NaN", top}$) and the lattice $(F, leqsq)$, with the binary relation $leqsq$ defined as $bot leqsq x$ and $x leqsq top$ for all $x in F$.
-We can also illustrate the lattice as a graph shown in @fig:SignLattice.
+We can also illustrate the lattice as a graph shown in @fig:FloatLattice.

 #figure(caption: "Floating point number lattice")[
 #diagram(